As you can imagine, we love resort hopping at Disney World! We think it’s one of the best ways to maximize your Walt Disney World vacation.

 - Tour the Great Ceremonial House.
 (Polynesian Lobby)

-- And don’t forget to pick up a Dole Whip at the Pineapple Lanai.
+- Enjoy a Dole Whip from Pineapple Lanai.

-At this point, you’re probably wondering if you can even make it to another resort after doing a few of these things.
-But we have one more stop on the monorail, and that’s at Disney’s Grand Floridian Resort and Spa.
+You’re probably wondering if you can even make it to another resort after doing a few of these things.
+But we have one more stop on the monorail: Disney’s Grand Floridian Resort and Spa.

-- Enjoy the live piano player Grand Floridian lobby.
-(Most Afternoons)
+- Enjoy the live piano player in Grand Floridian’s lobby.
+(When available)

 - Have a meal at Grand Floridian Cafe.
 (Requires Reservations)